YAAMSOrg/yaams-server/README.md

 ### Using containers (Docker, Podman, etc.)

 * Install Docker / Podman
-* Build the YAAMS docker image, which is located under `Docker/Dockerfile` using `cd Docker; docker build . -t yaams-app:dev`
+* Build the YAAMS docker image, which is located under `Docker/Dockerfile` using `$ cd Docker; docker build . -t yaams-app:dev`
-* Create the docker network, which is needed for internal container communication: `docker network create yaams`
+* Create the docker network, which is needed for internal container communication: `$ docker network create yaams`
 * In the main folder, copy the `.env.example` to `.env`
-* Run the docker-compose.yml which is also located in the Docker folder using `cd Docker; docker-compose up -d`.
+* Run the docker-compose.yml which is also located in the Docker folder using `$ cd Docker; docker-compose up -d`.
 These containers are the database and a GUI using phpMyAdmin.
-* Run php artisan commands using the newly built container: `docker run -it --rm --network yaams -v $(pwd):/app -p 8000:8000 yaams-app:dev bash`
+* Run php artisan commands using the newly built container: `$ docker run -it --rm --network yaams -v $(pwd):/app -p 8000:8000 yaams-app:dev bash`
+* Install the composer components: `$ composer update`
-* Run the migrations and seed the db with example data: `php artisan migrate && php artisan db:seed`
+* Run the migrations and seed the db with example data: `$ php artisan migrate && php artisan db:seed`

-Notice: When you run a dev container, please use `php artisan serve --host="0.0.0.0"` as command.
+Notice: When you run a dev container, please use `$ php artisan serve --host="0.0.0.0"` as command.

 ### Native
 * Install a Laravel development environment (with a DB, composer and PHP)